Bandwagon Fallacy – Definition, Meaning & Examples

 If all of your friends used the APA style in their dissertation or thesis, would you do it too?
 If your answer is yes, you’ve just experienced the Bandwagon Fallacy.
-This logical error occurs when one adopts a belief or behavior simply because it is widely accepted or endorsed by others.
+This logical error occurs when one adopts a belief or behaviour simply because it is widely accepted or endorsed by others.
 If you’re interested in learning more about fallacies and how to respond to this particular one, continue reading.

 Definition: Bandwagon fallacy